balbaugh/camagru/README.md

 # Camagru

-Camagru is an instagram-like web app that has webcam integration and basic image editing capabilities.
-You can capture an image with a webcam or upload an image and add stickers on top of the image.
+Camagru is an instagram-like web application that allows users to create and share photo montages using their webcam and custom images as stickers.
+Users can snap a picture with their webcam, overlay a sticker on the image, and then share their creation with others.

 ##
 ![Demo](https://github.com/balbaugh/camagru/raw/main/demo.gif)